nasa/DualPol/README.md

 To access everything:
 import dualpol
 <p>
-A demonstration notebook is in the notebookd directory.
+A demonstration notebook is in the notebooks directory.